The Spinning Heart Synopsis

-For someone like me who loves puzzles this was impressive.
-At first I found myself worrying a little too much about trying to remember all the names mentioned – there are a lot.
+Since I love puzzles, I thought this was impressive.
+At first I found myself worrying a little too much about trying to remember all the names mentioned because there are a lot.
 Once I just let go a bit and let the story wash over me I began to enjoy the experience much more.

-Characterisation is a clear talent of Ryan’s.
-He conveys the despair of the people, and in many cases the shame of not seeing through reckless behaviours during the boom times; or for those that did, the shame of sticking their head in the sand.
+Character development is a clear talent of Ryan’s.
+He conveys the despair of the people and in many cases the shame of not seeing through reckless behaviours during the boom times; or for those that did, the shame of sticking their head in the sand.

-What makes this work powerful is Ryan’s fearless inclusion of many taboo subjects in society – welfare dependence, domestic abuse and mental illness just to name a few.
+What makes this work powerful is Ryan’s fearless inclusion of many taboo subjects in society such as welfare dependence, domestic abuse and mental illness just to name a few.
 From the incomplete ghostlike residential estates to the aimlessness and desperation of the unemployed, he paints a sad picture.

 “I never thought I’d ever be depressed, really.
 It’s quare easy fall into that hole.
 You can kind of lose yourself very quick, when all about you changes and things you thought you always would have turn out to be things you never really had, and things you were sure you’d have in the future turn out to be on the far side of a big, dark mountain that you have no hope of ever climbing over.”

-For all the sadness however, ironic and sometimes caustic observations by characters balance the darker moments.
+However, for all the sadness, ironic and sometimes caustic observations by characters balance the darker moments.
 The Spinning Heart is Donal Ryan’s debut novel.
-It won the Newcomer of the Year at the Irish Book Awards 2012 and has been long-listed for the Man Booker Prize 2013.
+It won the Newcomer of the Year at the Irish Book Awards 2012 and was then long-listed for the Man Booker Prize 2013.

-A relatively short piece at only 160 pages, it is well worth reading.
+It is a relatively short piece at only 160 pages, but well worth reading.
 What struck me most about The Spinning Heart was the rawness and honesty of the emotions conveyed.
-It is a haunting tale, in which not everything is explained, but things are understood…
+It is a haunting tale in which not everything is explained but things are understood.

 Genre: Literature, Drama

-Author Information: Donal Ryan was born in a village in North Tipperary, a stroll from the shores of Lough Derg.
-He wrote his first two books, The Spinning Heart and The Thing About December (soon to be released), in the long summer evenings of 2010.
-He now lives in Limerick with his wife and children.
+Donal Ryan was born in a village in North Tipperary, a stroll from the shores of Lough Derg.
+He wrote his first two books, The Spinning Heart and The Thing About December, in the long summer evenings of 2010.
+He has then gone on to publish the novels All We Shall Know (2016) and From a Low and Quiet Sea (2018) and the story collections A Slanting of the Sun (2015) and How Much the Heart Can Hold (2016).
+Donal lives in Limerick with his wife and children.